William Palmer, 2nd Earl of Selborne: 1910–1942

 He returned to England with his reputation, according to the 1911 Encyclopædia Britannica, "as a statesman enhanced by the respect of all parties, and with a practical experience, second only to that of Lord Milner, of British imperialism in successful operation."
 His experience made him a valuable ally in the movement among the Unionist party at home for Tariff Reform and Imperial Preference, to which he could now give his full support.

 In 1915 Selborne returned to government during the First World War when he became President of the Board of Agriculture in the war time coalition of Liberal prime minister H. H. Asquith.
 He resigned from Cabinet in June 1916 because of David Lloyd George's handling of the botched Home Rule negotiations (May–July) and the Prime Minister's failure to bring Lloyd George to task while the negotiations were still in progress.
 Selborne did not hold high political office again.
-The Selborne Committee on Church and State from 1914 to 1916 was chaired by Lord Selborne.
+Selborne chaired the Selborne Committee on Church and State from 1914 to 1916.

 Apart from his political career Selborne served as Master of the Worshipful Company of Mercers in 1910 and 1933, as his father had done before him, in 1875.
-In 1916 he was elected a member of the Society for Psychical Research.
-He was also Warden of Winchester College between 1920 and 1925 and High Steward of Winchester between 1929 and 1942.
+In 1916, he was elected a member of the Society for Psychical Research.
+He was also Warden (chairman of the governors) of Winchester College between 1920 and 1925 and High Steward of Winchester between 1929 and 1942.
 In 1939, after the failure of the Munich Agreement and appeasement in general to halt Nazi Germany's expansionism in Continental Europe, he wrote a letter to The Daily Telegraph advocating for Winston Churchill to be admitted into the National Government Cabinet.
-He was made a Knight of the Garter in 1909.
+He was made a Knight Companion of the Garter in 1909.